2. Sketching and Inking

 (2) Adjust the size of the [Eraser] tool.

-Adjust the tool's brush size either by adjusting the [Brush Size] slider on the [Tool Property] palette or by selecting a size on the [Brush size] palette.
+Adjust the [Eraser] tool size by adjusting it using either the [Tool Sliders] palette on the lower left side, the [Brush Size] slider on the [Tool Property] palette or by selecting a size on the [Brush size] palette.

 When you want to erase a larger area, select a larger brush size.
 When you want to change little details, select a smaller brush size.